Last Updated on September 22, 2023 by Jade Roberts

 You should be visiting your dentist at least once a year, even if you wear false teeth.
 You can reline bad-fitting dentures when necessary, with a professional relining lasting longer than a home remedy.
 However, you should consider getting new dentures after five to ten years.

-Dentures are false teeth that permit you to eat, speak and smile.
+Dentures are false teeth that permit you to eat, speak, and smile.
 However, aging or other changes to your jaw and gum line can result in dentures not fitting properly.
-Without correcting an ill fitting dentures problem, you risk developing oral sores that can become infected and cause discomfort.
+Without correcting an ill-fitting denture problem, you risk developing oral sores that can become infected and cause discomfort.

-Eventually, you will have to replace those ill fitting dentures with a new set that are fitted properly but there are temporary solutions you can use in the meantime.
+Eventually, you will have to replace those ill-fitting dentures with a new set that is fitted properly but there are temporary solutions you can use in the meantime.
 Relining can extend the life of your dentures, but the best solution is to have a new set of dentures created to fit correctly.